What is NAD+ and how can it be made?

 The NMN to NAD+ uses the NMNAT enzymes: These are the same enzymes used in the Preiss–Handler pathway that creates NAD+ from niacin.
 So, similar nutritional strategies apply to both.

 ATP is needed for the NMNAT enzyme reaction that converts NMN to NAD+.
-There are a number of nutrients that support ATP production, including cofactors and supportive nutrients for electron transport and the Krebs cycle.
+There are a number of nutrients that support ATP production, including cofactors and supportive nutrients for the electron transport chain and the citric acid cycle.
 Mitochondrial nutrients include CoQ10, PQQ, lipoic acid, and L-carnitine, as examples.
 We’ll go into more detail of full support for ATP in a subsequent article; however, we want to highlight several ingredients that play substantials roles in ATP function.

 ATP is the key molecule needed to support the NMNAT enzymes used to make NAD+ from NMN.